DonatellaGenovese/Transformer-for-DarkPhoton-Identification/README.md

 # Transformer for DarkPhoton Identification
-A repository for ivestigating Dark Photon identifications with Transformer architectures
+A repository for investigating Dark Photon identifications with Transformer architectures

 ## TL;DR